Cougar: They started it.

-- Nonverbal Miscommunication: When on top of a tall building, villain nods to his agent, who then throws a businessman down.
-Villain then "complains" that it wasn't that kind of nod and he just wanted the agent to beat the victim.Max: What the hell was that?
+- Nonverbal Miscommunication: When on top of a tall building, the villain nods to his agent, who then throws a businessman off.
+The villain then "complains" that it wasn't that kind of nod and he just wanted the agent to beat the victim.Max: What the hell was that?

 Wade: You gave me "the nod".